Abhi3243/Abhi3243/README.md

-Hi, I’m Abhiram Yenugula!
+Hi, I’m Abhiram Yenugula.
 I’m passionate about programming and computer science, and I’m building a strong foundation for future study and research in technology.

 Proficient in Python, with a solid grasp of its core principles and applications.